JaeHyunLee94/website/content/authors/admin/_index.md

     url: http://media.korea.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Physics Basded Animation and Rendering.

 # Interests to show in About widget
 interests:
   - Computer Graphics
   - Physics Based Animation
+  - Material Point Methods
   - Rendering

 # Education to show in About widget